Middleware

 ]);

-Starting from version 1.4.8, the configuration file supports instantiating middleware directly or using anonymous functions, making it easy to pass parameters to the middleware through the constructor.
+The configuration file supports directly instantiating middleware or anonymous functions, making it convenient to pass parameters to middleware through constructors.

 return [